 Tips for North Cascades National Park Hiking

-North Cascades National Park is about two hours north of Seattle (without traffic), and that’s just to get to the park’s entrance.
-If your North Cascades day hike is further into the park, you can plan for at least three hours to drive there.
+North Cascades National Park is about two hours northeast of Seattle (without traffic), and that’s just to get to the park’s entrance.
+If your North Cascades day hike is further into the park, you can plan to drive there for at least three hours.
 I’ve made this trip in one day many times but plan on having a long road trip from Seattle.

 Before you go on your North Cascades day hikes, here are a few things to keep in mind:

 - The main road into the park closes during the winter months and most of the spring, so you’ll want to plan accordingly.
-You can check out WSDOT’s website to see when it’s open (as of May 2022, it’s currently open for the season).
+While you can still access the far west part of the park, you’ll be missing all the good hikes.
+You can check out WSDOT’s website to see when it’s open (as of May 2023, it’s currently open for the season).

 - Go as early as possible for your North Cascades hikes, especially during summer in Seattle, as the parking lot for most hikes are fairly small.
 While you can park on the main highway, you don’t want to have to park an extra mile away or walk on a busy highway packed with cars.